Generator Power Calculator

 How does a power generator work?

 Let's begin by explaining what a power generator is.
 An electrical power generator (commonly known as a generator) is a device that converts the chemical energy of a fuel such as gasoline or diesel into electrical power.
-The detailed conversion would be chemical energy to thermal energy, thermal energy to mechanical work, mechanical work to electrical power.
+The detailed conversion would be chemical energy to thermal energy, thermal energy to mechanical, and mechanical work to electrical power.
+Detailing those concepts is out of the scope of this calculator, but you can find out more at the thermal energy calculator and electrical power calculator.

 How does a generator power a house?